-Central (provisioning server) Configuration file: sip.cfg Enable or disable server-based DND.
-For more information, refer to SIP <sip></sip> on page A-11 Enable or disable local DND behavior when server-based enabled.
-For more information, refer to SIP <sip></sip> on page A-11.
+Central (provisioning server) Configuration template: sip-interop.cfg Enable or disable server-based DND.
+Refer to <sip></sip> on page A-147.
+Enable or disable local DND behavior when server-based enabled.
+Refer to <sip></sip> on page A-147.
 Specify whether or not DND results in incoming calls being given busy treatment.
-For more information, refer to Call Handling Configuration <call></call> on page A-80.
-Configuration file: phone1.cfg Enable or disable server-based DND as a per-registration feature.
-For more information, refer to Registration <reg></reg>on page A-134.
+Refer to <call></call> on page A-21.
 Specify whether DND is treated as a per-registration feature or a global feature on the phone.
-For more information, refer to Do Not Disturb <dnd></dnd> on page A-144.
-Local Local Phone User Interface Enable or disable DND using the Do Not Disturb key on the SoundPoint IP 550, 560, 650, and 670 and the Polycom VVX 1500 or the "Do Not Disturb" option on the Features menu on the SoundPoint IP 32x/33x, 430, and 450 and SoundStation IP 5000, 6000 and 7000.
+Refer to <dnd></dnd> on page A-50.
+Configuration template: reg-advanced.cfg Enable or disable server-based DND as a per-registration feature.
+Refer to <reg></reg>on page A-82.
+Local Local Phone User Interface Enable or disable DND using the Do Not Disturb key on the SoundPoint IP 550, 560, 650, and 670 and the Polycom VVX 1500 or the "Do Not Disturb" option on the Features menu on the SoundPoint IP 32x/33x and 450 and SoundStation IP 5000, 6000 and 7000.
 Note: The LED on the Do Not Disturb key on the Polycom VVX 1500 is red when pressed or when server-based DND is enabled.